pierreaubert/dotidx/README.md

 A utility for fetching block data from a Polkadot archive node via Sidecar and storing the data in a PostgreSQL database.
 It is relatively fast only limited by the speed of your disks.
 It also supports concurrent processing of multiple blocks.

+The main attributes are:
+- open source under a permissive LICENSE
+- fast
+- frontend create a vue of the data per feature and not per chain:
+  - most block explorer gives you a view per chain: go to one chain, look at your balance
+  - dix will show you your balances on all the chains by default
+- easy to manage
+  - that's in progress.
+So far we have
+    - a unique configuration file generates all the configuration you need.
+    - support 1 or N machines
+    - monitoring is included, alerting is built in
+    - systemd manages your services
+- easy to hack:
+  - on purpose, dix is not doing complicated things so you can hack it easily and add your parachain and your features quickly
+  - use very common tools that most sysadmin knows: nginx, systemd, Postgres
+  - a simple web app gives you a good idea on how to start

 Quality is currently *beta*.
 Contributions are very welcome!

 ## Features